-I lost my sleeping bag, the one with the broken zipper anyway.
-The directions to the secret cove at the shore, the obsidian rock, the stone plateau covered in barnacles where the tiniest creatures pool in the ankle-high water warmed by the sun.
-Where the spearfisherman cherry-picking the taug taugs that taste like the lobster and crab they eat scraped up his back on the rocks during high tide, and disappeared.
+I forgot the way to the secret cove at the shore, the obsidian rock covered in sea plankton.
+Where the spear fisherman, cherry-picking the taug taugs that taste like the lobster and crab they eat, scraped up his back on the rocks during high tide—and disappeared.

 I lost the crystal earrings from Czechoslovakia, the large amber pendant (with insects stuck inside forever) brought to me from the open market in Krakow.
 The eyeglasses needed for driving at night, the valerian root that helps me sleep but often causes me to hover above my body, instead.
 The GPS that was left in the car before the crash, the TV remote on which the seven and nine do not click in, my social security card.